-Catherine Laur [Fuller] had first slept with Dr. Bennett around June 1841.
-She first slept with George Thatcher in mid-July 1841.
-The dates when Catherine slept with the other men she would name as sex partners are not clear.
+Catherine Laur [Fuller] first slept with Dr. Bennett around June 1841.
+She subsequently slept with George Thatcher in mid-July 1841.
+It is not clear when Catherine slept with the others she would name as sex partners.

 Several of the men were colleagues of Dr. Bennett in the Nauvoo Legion.
 The testimony of Jacob Backenstos, non-Mormon sheriff of Hancock County and an aide-de-camp in the Nauvoo Legion, had provided an affidavit affirming that he found John C. Bennett: